Google Sheets Query – a Powerful Tool for Data Analysis and Data Manipulation

 Data – refers to the data set that is used for a certain Query.
 It’s vital that the data type within the selected column is of the same type, otherwise, Google will determine the type of data prevalent and return the null value for the rest that does not match.
 By the way, it can only be numeric (figures, dates/time stamps), strings, or a boolean (true/false).

 Query — is the SQL part of the overall google sheets query where clauses are applied to define what should be retrieved as a result.
 We’ll explain the notion of clauses a bit later, but it’s essential to remember that the value of this component needs to be enclosed in quotation marks for Google to recognize the necessary criteria, it can refer to another cell if that one has quotes wrapping it, otherwise, Google will fail to interpret it.

-Header is an optional parameter that determines the number of rows being headers in your selected dataset.
-Keep in mind that if the header value is left blank, or set to -1, Google will either not consider a certain number of rows and recognize them as labels, or scan the information and estimate the number of rows that are header.
+The header is an optional parameter that determines the number of rows being headers in your selected dataset.
+Keep in mind that if the header value is left blank, or set to -1, Google will either not consider a certain number of rows and recognize them as labels, or scan the information and estimate the number of rows that are headers.

 How to query google sheets examples:

 =query(data!A2:Z900, “SELECT A, C, E, J, L”, 2)

 If we break this down parameter by parameter, we get: the information we need lives in the tab called data, in column A – Z and row 2 – 900.

 query = “SELECT A, C, E, J, L”,

 It’s necessary to grab full columns of A, C, E, J, and L from the data.
 Important: “surrounded in quotes!”